 LET ME WRITE THINGS FOR YOU.

-As well as frequently putting pen to paper, I'm the General Manager of Scarf, a social enterprise in Melbourne which uses hospitality to transform young people's lives.
-You can find out more about Scarf on the 'Community' page.
+As well as frequently putting pen to paper, I'm the General Manager of Scarf, a social enterprise in Melbourne which uses hospitality to transform young lives.

 Other things about me:

 I hold a Bachelor of Multimedia (Media Studies) from Swinburne University